jeftegoes/AwsOverview/Security, Identity, & Compliance/README.md

 # 8. Amazon Inspector

 - **Amazon Inspector is an automated security assessment service that helps improve the security and compliance of applications deployed on AWS.**
-- **It helps you test the network accessibility of your Amazon EC2 instances and the security state of your applications running on the instances.** [Amazon Inspector](Amazon%20Inspector.md)
+- **It Help us test the network accessibility of your Amazon EC2 instances and the security state of your applications running on the instances.** [Amazon Inspector](Amazon%20Inspector.md)

 # 9. AWS Directory Services